Tanmay Shankar

 tanmayshankar [at] cmu [dot] edu

-My Ph.D. research aims to learn and translate temporal abstractions of behaviors (such as skills) across humans and robots.
+My Ph.D. research aimed to learn and translate temporal abstractions of behaviors (such as skills) across humans and robots.
 Here's a recording of my recent proposal talk for details, and here's a description of my research interests and philosophy!

 I'm interested in solving the human-to-robot imitation learning problem, particularly by building temporal abstractions of behavior across both humans and robots.
 Much of my work adopts a representation learning perspective to this problem, borrowing ideas from unsupervised learning, machine translation, and probalistic inference.
 I strongly believe in such interdisciplinary research; for example, my past work has made connections between cross-domain imtation learning and unsupervised machine translation, between value iteration and neural network architectural components, and more.